 Unlike London and Paris, where I’d lived previously, Basel is a small city, surrounded by countryside.
-On one of our first days in the city, we walked up to the pretty viewing platform at Munsterplatz, where the city’s cathedral sits in a tranquil cobbled square and I realised that even from point, in the very heart of the old town, I could see the city’s limits, where the buildings slowly gave way to fields and woods.
+On one of our first days in the city, we walked up to the pretty viewing platform at Munsterplatz.
+Here’s where the city’s cathedral sits in a tranquil cobbled square.
+I realised that from here, in the very heart of the old town, I could see the city’s limits.
+The limits where the buildings slowly gave way to fields and woods.

 I was already starting to fall in love with the countryside when the pandemic reached Switzerland in March 2020.
 Suddenly as shops, restaurants and museums closed, we took refuge in the beautiful rural landscape around our city.
 The Swiss government never limited our time outside and so, with the choice of staying home and twiddling our thumbs or hiking in the beautiful spring sunshine, we naturally chose to head outdoors.
 At first I approached our hikes like a military expedition; planning hikes that would ensure that the children (and the dog) returned home with all their energy spent.
 But the more time that we spent outside, the more I came to enjoy our hikes for their own sake.

-Maybe we took the wrong path or the travel guide simply had a very different idea of accessible, I’ll never know, but we found ourselves on a long, rocky path down a steep hillside.
-By the time we’d realised that the path was going to stay like this…for miles- we’d already committed ourselves and to turn back would have been just as difficult as pressing on!
+Maybe we took the wrong path or the travel guide simply had a very different idea of accessible.
+I’ll never know.
+We found ourselves on a long, rocky path down a steep hillside.
+By the time we’d realised that the path was going to stay like this for miles, we’d already committed.
+To turn back would have been just as difficult as pressing on!
 We all made it down to Lake Lugano where I was able to rest my aching feet!
-It was an important lesson, however, nature is tough and it can be dangerous so be prepared!
-The next time we went for a hike, we were all in proper shoes with plenty of provisions and a better map- and it was a whole lot more fun!
+It was an important lesson.
+Nature is tough and it can be dangerous, so be prepared!
+The next time we went for a hike, we were all in proper shoes with plenty of provisions and a better map.
+It was a whole lot more fun!

 Images by Asha Mentzer.